 An onboarding process should achieve the following:

 In a study from SHRM, 50% of new employees who failed to meet their performance goals did not have a formal onboarding process.
-Now, this isn’t hard to fix if the company implements an automated software for employee onboarding with built-in processes and smart documents.
+Now, this isn’t hard to fix if the company implements an automated software for employee onboarding with built-in processes, smart documents or other employee onboarding software.

 The employee onboarding process is typically a manual one where the manager uses existing but boring PowerPoints and outdated organizational charts.
 Sometimes they have to create their own content to share with the new employee.

-We all know that managers are getting busier with more responsibility and less time to allocate to new staff, but the statistics are true.
+We all know that the Resource Management Department is getting more busier with more responsibility and less time to allocate to new staff, but the statistics are true.

 A positive employee onboarding experience is essential for retention, with 82% of employees remaining at a company after a positive experience (Sapling HR).